ann-las/DL_project/README.md

 ## AIM
 This project aims at classifing amino acids residues to determine which parts of a protein is  membrane-bound using protein 3D-structure and Graph Neural Networks.
+This is done using the Protein Workshop (DOI 10.5281/zenodo.8282469).

 ## FOLDERS
 In this project the following structure is applied: